-There is no general rule for PE funds realising an exit for a successful portfolio company.
-In general, secondary buyouts and trade sales are common.
+There is no general rule for PE and VC funds realising an exit for a successful portfolio company.
+In general, secondary buyouts and trade sales are the most common.
 In recent years, The Netherlands seem to also be open to new opportunities, such as dual-track exits.
+With the Amsterdam stock exchange recently overtaking London as Europe's most popular share trading exchange, IPO's have become a more popular way of providing for exits, with a number of new special purpose acquisition companies being listed in Amsterdam recently, which is also expected to provide a boost for IPO's.

-In general, PE sellers have a strong preference for "clean exits", and with most buyers willing to accept that, warranty and indemnity insurance continues to be on the rise.
+In general, PE and VC sellers have a strong preference for "clean exits", and with most buyers willing to accept that, warranty and indemnity insurance continues to be on the rise.